spacemeshos/product/product_plan.md

 ## Overview

-Our short-term high-level product plan is to build [Spacemesh 0.1](spacemesh01.md), release testnets, follow up with 0.x updates and a launch a mainnet for this product according to the project [roadmap](roadmap.md).
+Our short-term high-level product plan is to build [Spacemesh 0.1](spacemesh01.md), release testnets, follow up with `Spacemesh 0.x` updates and a launch a mainnet for this product according to the project [roadmap](roadmap.md).

 Our long-term high-level product plan is to implement, test and roll-out additional capabilities and features to the platform in subsequent incremental releases until the full platform is released as `Spacemesh 1.0` with support to all the main use cases outlined here.